+And that's why I love these cards.
 Some of you know that a few years ago I did some research in the Bible that changed me spiritually.
-I read through the entire New Testament and I tried to figure out the names that God calls Christians; like people who trust that Jesus did it all.
-And some of the names were kind of bad like, you know, you're weak or you're of little faith.
-And, you know, some of them are kind of good; they talk about being righteous or holy or a child of God.
-This past week though, I adapted my research and I wanted to figure out just Paul.
-Like in his 13 New Testament letters, what did Paul say?
-Like he said by nature we deserve God's wrath and his anger and his punishment so how did he break down?
-And I counted up all 13 letters and in total, Paul used 334 different names to describe Christians.
+I read through the entire New Testament and I tried to figure out the names that God calls Christians.
+Like, people who trust that Jesus did it all.
+And some of the names are kind of bad, like you're weak, or you're of little faith.
+Some of them are kind of good where they talk about being righteous or holy or a child of God.
+This past week though I adapted my research and I wanted to figure out just what Paul said in his 13 New Testament letters, what did Paul say?
+He said by nature we deserve God's wrath and his anger, and his punishment, so how did he break it down?
+And I counted up all 13 letters and in total Paul used 334 different names to describe Christians.
 Do you know how many of them were bad and how many were good?
 Bad.
 Good.
-Thirty-one times, Paul said, yeah, we are sinners; even as Christians.
-Three hundred and three times he said but because of Jesus, we are so much more.
-We are those that the Lord loves; we are a bride beautifully dressed.
-We are highly favored.
-We are new people in Jesus.
-We were invited to the feast; the throne.
-On and on and on and on, Paul goes and he knows if you're a Christian you need to know this because this stack right here is going to keep you happy.
+Thirty-one times Paul said, "Yeah, we are sinners, even as Christians."
+Three hundred and three times He said, "But because of Jesus we are so much more."
+We are those that the Lord loves, we are a bride, beautifully dressed, we are highly favored, we are a new people in Jesus, we are invited to the feast, the throne.
+On and on, and on, and on Paul goes and he knows that if you're a Christian you need to know this.
+Because this stack right here is going to keep you humble, and this stack right here is going to keep you happy.

 Do you know what happens to people who don't believe that they're bad?
 They become the worst.
-In a relationship or at a school or in a church, if I think I'm such a really good person, I'm going to look down on all the people that I think aren't good people.
-And I'm going to become impatient and intolerant and confused why you all just don't change and become like me.
-But if you're like Paul and you know that something's wrong with your heart, you can become compassionate and kind and humble and patient.
-As you raise kids, as you date, and as you do married life, instead of flying off the handle, "Why would you ever do that?"
-You can say, "I get it.
-I struggle."
+In a relationship or at a school or in a church, if I think I'm such a really good person I'm going to look down on all the people that I think aren't good people.
+And I'm going to become impatient, and intolerant, and confused why you all don't just change and become like me.
+But if you're like Paul and you know that something is wrong with your heart, you can become compassionate and kind and humble and patient.
+As you raise kids, as you date, and as you do married life, and instead of flying off the handle, "Why would you ever do that?"
+You can say, "I get it, I struggle."
 And you can be that kind of humble, incredible person that puts others first.

-Knowing you're a sinner doesn't make you worse; it actually makes your character better.
-And this makes you crazy happy!
-Like if you think that God doesn't love you, if you're a Christian, how can you think that?
+Knowing you're a sinner doesn't make you worse, it actually makes your character better.
+And this makes you crazy happy.
+If you think that God doesn't love you, if you're a Christian, how can you think that?
 If you think that God has plans to harm you instead of giving you hope and a future, let me give you 303 reasons why Paul won't agree with that.
-If you think in the midst of your confusion or your pain and suffering that God is not with you, let me give you over 300 reasons why that simply can't be true.
-How could you not be close to God if he calls you invited, chosen, holy, pure, righteous, redeemed, and loved?
-Paul's answer to this question, that Christians are not good by nature, but Jesus makes us something new is the key to humble happiness.
+If you think in the midst of your confusion or your pain and your suffering that God is not with you, well, let me give you over 300 reasons why that simply can't be true.
+How could you not be close to God if he calls you, invited, chosen, holy, pure, righteous, redeemed, and loved?
+Paul's answer to this question, that Christians are not good by nature but Jesus makes us something new, is the key to humble happiness.